12cookie/qr-reader/README.md

 Detect and decode QR codes on every page of a PDF.

-Each page is rasterised with [PDFium], the page image is scanned with [`rqrr`], and the decoded payloads are printed (or emitted as JSON), grouped by page.
+Each page is rasterized with [PDFium], the page image is scanned with [`rqrr`], and the decoded payloads are printed (or emitted as JSON), grouped by page.